tazyvova/TrackAndFeel/README.md

-# Training Insights — Monorepo Skeleton
+# TrackAndFeel — Monorepo Skeleton

 This is a starter skeleton for a learning project: Go backend + Vue 3 frontend, containerized and set up for local dev with Vite proxying `/api` to the Go server.